Daphine2297/Daphine2297/README.md

-## THE SPARKS FOUNDATION
+# THE SPARKS FOUNDATION- TASK 1

-This is my first repository

-## Task 1:- Prediction using Supervised ML
+## Prediction using Supervised ML

-● Predict the percentage of an student based on the no. of study hours.
+Data Science and Business Analytics Task-1 (Predict the percentage of an student based on the no. of study hours) Using simple linear regression model, forecasting the marks of a student based on the numbers of hours studied per day.
+Tool(s) Used - Python (Jupyter Notebook)

-● This is a simple linear regression task as it involves just 2 variables.

-● You can use R, Python, SAS Enterprise Miner or any other tool

-● Data can be found at http://bit.ly/w-data

-●  What will be predicted score if a student studies for 9.25 hrs/ day?